open-learning-exchange/open-learning-exchange.github.io/pages/manual/planet/overview.md

 List of features:
 1. Library
 2. Courses
-3. Exams
-4. Surveys
+3. Surveys
-5. Teams
+4. Teams
-6. Meetups
+5. Meetups
-7. News
+6. News
-8. Achievement
+7. Achievement
-9. Feedback
+8. Feedback
-10. Manager
+9. Manager

 ## Library
 The Library is home to the community's collection of media and other resources.
 Click [here](library.md) to learn more about Library.